njustesen/botbowl/docs/bots-ii.md

                     return
 ```

-# Move non-marked players to assist
+## 8. Move non-marked players to assist

 If we can't move the ball nor make any safe blocks, we should move players to assisting positions.
 First, we scan
-the field for possible assisting position by iterating the opponent players.
+the field for possible assisting positions by iterating the opponent players.

 ```python
 assist_positions = []